 - Recognition of symptoms of excessive exposure to hazardous substances

-For general site workers who handle hazardous waste or are regularly (or even potentially) exposed to hazardous substances, the basic guideline for training is 40 hours of safety instruction in an offsite context, along with at least three days of properly supervised field experience.
+- General site workers: For general site workers who handle hazardous waste or are regularly (or even potentially) exposed to hazardous substances, the basic guideline for training is 40 hours of initial training with three days of actual field experience.

 - Workers on site for a limited time: The standard is 24 hours of initial training with one day of supervised field experience for employees visiting the site occasionally.

 Supervisors and managers must receive an additional eight hours of waste management training, and all employees must receive eight hours of refresher training every year.

 These hazardous waste training requirements are included among OSHA's General Industry and Construction Industry Training Standards.